tsipporahc/sql-library-manager-express/README.md

 My challenges included working with the asyncronous codes and communicating with the database.
 But, I learn how useful it is to refer to the documentation whenever possible.

 **Furture Considerations:**
 In the future, I would like to include a search field for the books listing page to make searching for available books more easier.
 Search should work for all of the following fields: Title, Author, Genre, Year.
 It would also be useful to include pagination for the books listing page.
+Adding user authentication would also be useful so that only librarians can access and edit the books.

 ## Project Source